josephsalmon/OrganizationFiles/guidelines/README.md

 ## Office Hours

 In France an academic job comes with the same benefits and rules than any work contract: social security, eligibility to unemployment benefits, but also office hours.
 Office hours are flexible, however to encourage lab interaction, try to be in during 'peak' hours -- e.g., between 10am and 5pm.
 Please also do your best to attend to the Monday [EPS seminar](https://imag.edu.umontpellier.fr/seminaires/seminaires-eps/) and let your supervisor know if you cannot.
 It is also a good idea to attend to other meetings whenever possible to help you think of broader impacts of your current work.
-Keep in mind that being in lab is a good way of learning from others, helping others, building camaraderie, having fast and easy access to resources (and people) you need.
+Keep in mind that being in a lab is a good way of learning from others, helping others, building camaraderie, having fast and easy access to resources (and people) you need.

 P.I.s sometimes work at night and during the weekends.
 This means that you might sometimes receive emails or instant messages outside of normal working hours.
 We do not expect you to respond until you are back at work (you can ignore them, and you're welcome to systematically filter out professional messages on your preferred device outside working hours).
 We do not expect cases when we suddenly and urgently need something from you over the weekend (e.g., for a grant deadline or last minute talk preparation), but should we anticipate that happening, we will bring it up in advance so we can plan accordingly.
 All this said, we realize that being told you can ignore messages might not take away the stress of seeing messages if you check work email or instant messaging system in the evenings or on weekends.
 If our off-hours messages are unwelcome and cause distress, please talk to us, and we will be better at not bothering you during your time off.
 Holidays